sbaraj5/CS523Project2/README.md

 python3 train.py
 ```

 To start the GUI and sample from a trained model.
-Store madlib templates in "data/".
+(Store madlib templates in "data/")
 ```bash
 python3 ui_madlibs.py
 ```